 Vue.js uses an HTML-based template syntax and can be parsed by spec-compliant browsers and HTML parsers.
 Vue.js templates are parsed into Virtual DOM render functions that help to significantly increase performance.
 If you know how to work with DOM concepts, write render functions instead of out-of-the-box templates, with optional JSX support.

 React has no architecture pattern/structure for the applications.
-React provides the view layer of an app that is made up of components which render the underlying user interface when the input data changes.
+React provides the view layer of an app that is made up of components that render the underlying user interface when the input data changes.
 As you probably know, create-react-app gives us everything we need to develop a React application.

 Since both of these technologies are under constant development, I would not recommend you rely mainly on this factor.
 Both Vue and React are great in terms of performance judging by two major factors to evaluate like start-up time and runtime performance.